deployEMDS/technical-documentation/README.md

 deployEMDS
 ========
-The common [European mobility data space (EMDS)](deployemds.eu) aims to facilitate data access, pooling and sharing for more efficient, safe, sustainable and resilient transport.

-The deployEMDS project’s primary objective is to deploy an operational data space and common governance mechanisms to facilitate trusted and secure data sharing in the context of urban mobility.
+### deployEMDS empowers interoperable, trustworthy and accessible data sharing

+[https://deployemds.eu/](deployEMDS) is a project co-funded under the [https://digital-strategy.ec.europa.eu/en/activities/digital-programme](EU Digital Europe Programme) and responds to its outlined challenges.
+The project will help make the common European mobility data space a reality.
+The initiative will cultivate a broad European ecosystem of data providers and users, facilitating the adoption of common building blocks.
+16 use cases from nine EU countries will contribute to the development of innovative services and applications.

+The European mobility data space (EMDS) will offer a framework for interlinking and federating ecosystems. deployEMDS supports the EMDS initiative through:
+* **Data interoperability:** Sharing and exchaging data in a standardised way
+* **Data sovereignty and trust:** Retaining authority and control over data
+* **Accessibility:** Discoverability and availability of mobility data

 The project supports real-life implementations in nine cities and regions:
 * Barcelona (ES)